clescot/kafka-connect-http/README.md

 ### How does it work?
 How do we solve the problem ?

-    We need to revert the multiple connectors proposal in the previous section, with a shared channel different from Kafka
+We need to revert the multiple connectors proposal in the previous section, with a shared channel different from Kafka.
+We provide :

 - a **Sink** Connector to query HTTP servers

     We define a Sink Connector to read from kafka, and query HTTP servers according to the Kafka message.
 This is the most easy part.